vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 <!-- START_METADATA
 ---
-title: How it works from mobile
+title: How it works from phone number
 sidebar_position: 14
 ---
 END_METADATA -->

-# How it works from mobile
+# How it works from phone number

 <!-- START_COMMENT -->